Germania of Poughkeepsie inc.

 Construction of our new clubhouse began in 2003, and after cold and snow, and heat and rock, and short funds, and many, many hours of dedicated planning, kvetching and sweat, it was completed and occupied in the fall of 2006.

 Since 1850, Germania has been preserving, and educating the public about, German and German-American Culture.
-With your support, we look forward to another 170 years of providing a truly authentic German experience to our members, and to the general public.
+We are a 501(c)(3) nonprofit cultural organization, and with your support, we look forward to another 170 years of providing a truly authentic German experience to our members, and to the general public.